Schunemunk Mountain Loop from Taylor Road via Dark Hollow, Jessup and Western Ridge Trails

 You’ve now reached the ridge of Schunemunk Mountain, which is composed of a conglomerate rock, studded with pebbles of white quartz and pink sandstone.
 This unusual rock has been smoothed by glacial action, sometimes resembling a level sidewalk.
 After 0.3 mile of this ridge-walking, you will come to a large open area studded with pitch pines.
 You’ll notice a line of cairns (rock piles) which lead to the right; follow them into a wooded area, and you will soon arrive at the Megaliths – a group of huge blocks that have split off from the bedrock.
 This is a good place for a break, as the interesting geologic features are complemented by a fine viewpoint to the west.

 When you feel rested, return to the main trail and turn right.
 Soon, you will arrive at the summit of the mountain.
-The elevation (1,664 feet) is painted on the bedrock, and there is a panoramic 360̊ view from this spot.
+The elevation (1,664 feet) is painted on the bedrock, and there are good views from this spot.
 You can see the Perkins Tower atop Bear Mountain to the southeast, with the Shawangunk Ridge visible to the northwest, and the Catskills beyond.
 In another 500 feet, you’ll pass the terminus of the Ridge-to-Ridge Trail (blue on white) to the right.

 Continue ahead along the ridge, following the yellow and teal blazes for another mile, with open expanses of rock alternating with mountain laurel thickets.
 When the trail begins to descend, look for a junction with the orange-blazed Western Ridge Trail.
 This intersection is just below a descent from a rock ledge.
 Turn right onto the Western Ridge Trail and follow it as it steeply descends the ridge into the Barton Swamp, where it crosses a woods road and a brook, briefly joins a woods road, then turns right and gently ascends the western ridge of the mountain.